Sir-Shaedy/Ultimate-Foundry-CheatCode/README.md

 Search for "snippet" and choose "Configure User Snippets."

 [Step Five]
-Select `solidity.json` and paste the copied content into the file:
+Select `solidity` and paste the copied content into the file:

 ```json
 {